The Waterloo Road stars who went on to make it big

-The show’s original run is also known for launching the careers of many young and emerging actors, and a handful of those actors have gone on to hit the big time in recent years.
+The show’s original run is also known for launching the careers of many young and emerging actors, some of who fans will notice have reprised their roles in the new series, while a handful of others have gone on to hit the big time in recent years.

 Here’s eight stars who got their start on Waterloo Road.

 Did you know that before Phoebe Dynevor and Regé-Jean Page went on to enchant audiences and gain critical acclaim as Daphne and The Duke on the smash-hit Netflix series Bridgerton in 2020, the pair got their start on Waterloo Road?

 Trafford-born Dynevor – who also has a famous Manc mum – starred as Siobhan Mailey for 20 episodes between 2009-2010 when she was 14-years-old, and Page played Guy Braxton for eight episodes back in 2015.

 While they did not share the screen at the same time, it’s still a coincidence that they had roles in the same show before Bridgerton fame came calling.

 This one’s probably not as much of a surprise to fans of the long-running BBC show.

 But before Blackpool-born Jenna Coleman went on to star as Matt Smith’s assistant Clara Oswald in Doctor Who between 2012-2017, and as the title role of Queen Victoria in the ITV drama Victoria between 2016-2019, she made her name on Waterloo Road.